assad2008/tokyo-python/tokyo-python/doc_src/source/TDB.rst

             Calling :meth:`filter` multiple times with different conditions is equivalent to applying a logical ``AND`` between the conditions.

+            Unfortunately, due to a Tokyo Cabinet limitation, neither *column* nor *expr* can contain null bytes.

     .. method:: sort(column, type)